Singapore publishes anti-money laundering strategy

 Cyber-fraud on the rise

-To combat similar cases arises, the new National AML Strategy is built on three pillars: prevention, detection and enforcement.
+To combat similar cases that arise, the new National AML Strategy is built on three pillars: prevention, detection and enforcement.

 Banks set auditing standards